How to Diagnose Paramiko SSHException: Channel Closed (Server‑Side Issues, Network Interruptions, and Keepalives)

-SSHException: Channel closed means the SSH channel was closed.
-This can happen due to server or network issues.
+SSHException: Channel closed in Paramiko means the SSH channel was torn down by the server or network mid‑session, so diagnosing Paramiko channel closed errors requires checking both server‑side logs and network interruptions like firewalls or idle timeouts.
 This tutorial explains how to diagnose this.

 Understanding Channel Closure